Dr Guthrie's List D Schools, Edinburgh.

 At Dr Guthrie's Boys' School there was no tap for drinking water upstairs,

-so if you were thirsty you had to drink hot water.
+So if you were thirsty, you had to drink hot water.

 It was a grim place.